Welcome to Sacramento Music Group!

 If you think back to when you first started to play the piano, organ, or keyboard, you'll probably remember all the decisions that you had to make just to get started: "Should I get a piano, digital piano, or keyboard?", "Should I use a book or get a teacher?", "How do I find a piano (or keyboard or organ) teacher?"
 Maybe you, your child or grandchild, or one of your friends are just getting started; you're excited about learning how to play but you're just not sure how to begin.

 Karen has written a book to help new piano, organ, and keyboard players make those first decisions and start playing.
 Everything You Need To Know Before You Start To Play The Piano gives friendly, simple answers which draw from her experience as a teacher and former retail sales manager.
 Karen has helped thousands of students choose their first piano, organ, or keyboard and, through her book, she can help you.
 See the book on the ''Karen's Lesson Books" page.

-Karen has produced a new book called "Playing With Attitude Without Much Aptitude".
-This new book combines lesson content from her popular books "So Much to Learn And Not Enough Years Left to Learn Them" and "Every Workshop I've Ever Done".
-As a result, those two books will be discontinued once "Playing With Attitude..." has been released.
-Watch the ''Karen's Lesson Books" page for more details.
+Karen's new book called "Playing With Attitude Without Much Aptitude" is now available as a printed book and PDF!
+This new book combines lesson content from her popular earlier books "So Much to Learn And Not Enough Years Left to Learn Them" and "Every Workshop I've Ever Done".
+Visit the ''Karen's Lesson Books" page to order.

 Music Lesson DVD's!